 The chart on the following page summarizes the different repayment actions and the timeframe those actions must be completed within.
-Detailed information is provided in the following pages of this chapter and in the Common/Messages and Files/Files, Forms, and Memos area of the Portal.
+Detailed information is provided in the following pages of this chapter and in the Common/Messages and Files, Forms, and Memos area of the Portal.

-REPAYMENT ACTION TIMEFRAME FOR COMPLETION INSTITUTION TO BILL Under Review INSTITUTION TO BILL Repayment Amount Known IN REPAYMENT STATE AID REPAYMENT RECORD ENTERED INTO CSAW 10 business days from the end of the term or date of withdrawal; whichever is earlier; enter date 10 business days from the end of the term or date of withdrawal; whichever is earlier; enter amount (Summer 2 CANNOT BE ITB AND MUST BE IN REPAYMENT) 10 business days from the end of the term or date of withdrawal; whichever is earlier; enter amount REPAYMENT CALCULATED AND REPORTED TO WSAC N/A - Repayment is under review and student is blocked from receiving additional funding Immediately upon creating "ITB - Repayment Amount Known" record Immediately upon creating "In Repayment" record LAST DAY TO CONVERT TO "INSTITUTION TO BILL REPAYMENT KNOWN" OR "IN REPAYMENT" ACCOUNT Must convert to either "ITB Repayment Amount Known" or "In Repayment" within 30 calendar days from end of the term or date of withdrawal; whichever is earlier -OR- The Institution is liable for the funds to WSAC N/A N/A LAST DATE TO CONVERT "INSTITUTION TO BILL REPAYMENT AMOUNT KNOWN" INTO "IN REPAYMENT" ACCOUNT N/A Must convert to "In Repayment" prior to submission of your Final Interim Report Submission N/A LAST DATE TO REFER TO WSAC If not converted to "ITB Repayment Amount Known" or "In Repayment" within 30 calendar days of date outlined above, institution becomes financially liable and must return funds to WSAC Must convert to "In Repayment" prior to submission of your Final Interim Report Submission Already referred to WSAC LAST DATE TO ACCEPT PAYMENT FOR CURRENT YEAR "INSTITUTION TO BILL AMOUNT KNOWN" OR "IN REPAYMENT" ACCOUNT N/A Up to the date you convert them to "In Repayment" prior to the submission of your Final Interim Report Never - Institutions are not permitted to accept payments once an account is referred to WSAC for collection.
+REPAYMENT ACTION TIMEFRAME FOR COMPLETION INSTITUTION TO BILL Under Review INSTITUTION TO BILL Repayment Amount Known IN REPAYMENT STATE AID REPAYMENT RECORD ENTERED INTO CSAW 10 business days from the end of the term or date of withdrawal; whichever is earlier; enter date 10 business days from the end of the term or date of withdrawal; whichever is earlier; enter amount (Summer 2 CANNOT BE ITB AND MUST BE IN REPAYMENT) 10 business days from the end of the term or date of withdrawal; whichever is earlier; enter amount REPAYMENT CALCULATED AND REPORTED TO WSAC N/A - Repayment is under review and student is blocked from receiving additional funding Immediately upon creating "ITB - Repayment Amount Known" record Immediately upon creating "In Repayment" record LAST DAY TO CONVERT TO "INSTITUTION TO BILL REPAYMENT KNOWN" OR "IN REPAYMENT" ACCOUNT Must convert to either "ITB Repayment Amount Known" or "In Repayment" within 30 calendar days from end of the term or date of withdrawal; whichever is earlier -OR- The Institution is liable for the funds to WSAC N/A N/A LAST DATE TO CONVERT "INSTITUTION TO BILL REPAYMENT AMOUNT KNOWN" INTO "IN REPAYMENT" ACCOUNT N/A Must convert to "In Repayment" prior to submission of your Final Interim Report Submission N/A LAST DATE TO REFER TO WSAC calendar days of date outlined Already referred to WSAC LAST DATE TO ACCEPT PAYMENT FOR CURRENT YEAR "INSTITUTION TO BILL AMOUNT KNOWN" OR "IN REPAYMENT" ACCOUNT N/A Up to the date you convert them to "In Repayment" prior to the submission of your Final Interim Report Never - Institutions are not permitted to accept payments once an account is referred to WSAC for collection.
 LAST DATE TO ACCEPT PAYMENT FOR PRIOR YEAR REPAYMENTS N/A N/A Never - Refer student to WSAC